 4. Have sufficient knowledge to be able to find the appropriate regulations and understand the formal requirements in order to assist in preparing applications for approval to carry out biological research.

-5. Communicate scientific information in a formal way as would be used for grant applications or reports to government and private industry.
+5. Communicate scientific information in a formal way as would be used for grant applications or scientific publication.